wandb/docs/README.md

 content/ref
 ```

 The markdown files are generated from docstrings in https://github.com/wandb/wandb.
-Modify the docstring from the appropriate Python Class, function, or CLI definition to to update the public-facing documentation API.
+Modify the docstring from the appropriate Python Class, function, or CLI definition to update the public-facing documentation API.

 Once you are done, create a pull request from https://github.com/wandb/wandb.
 The PR you create will get reviewed and (if approved) merged by the SDK Team.
 The Docs are updated when the W&B SDK Team makes an W&BSDK Release.
 SDK Releases occur about every 2-4 weeks.